open-tale/open-tale.github.io/_docs/05-challenges.md

 choose the exact targets within 1m;

-* Long-range attacks performed with Dexterity can only go in straight lines, hitting everyone between the attacker and the target;
+* Long-range attacks performed with Dexterity can only go in straight lines, hitting every enemy between the character and the target;

-* Long-range attacks performed with Energy can have three shapes:
+* Long-range attacks performed with Energy can hit a target and, if intended, every enemy within a 1m range from it.

-    * Circular and radial: hits everyone until a certain range

-    * Circular and non-radial: hits a target and everyone near it

-    * Straight line: hits everyone between the attacker and the target

 * **Beware of friendly fire**